sbastien14/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+IR-Virtual is a step in the compilation process that represents assembly code with virtual registers.
+Virtual registers are like placeholders for actual registers that will be used in the final assembly x86 code.
+The purpose of this stage is to simplify the compilation process by reducing the complexity of dealing with actual hardware registers and memory locations.
+During this stage, the compiler generates instructions that operate on these virtual registers.
+These instructions mimic the behavior of the target architecture's assembly language but abstract away the specific details of register allocation and memory management.
+For example, instead of directly using physical registers like "rax" or "rbx," the compiler may use generic register names like "r1" or "r2" to represent virtual registers.
+The advantage of using virtual registers is that it simplifies the subsequent stages of the compilation process, such as optimization and code generation.
+Additionally, it allows the compiler to focus on generating correct and efficient code without being tied to the limitations of a specific hardware architecture.
+In summary, the IR-Virtual stage serves as an intermediate representation of the IfArith's logic and control flow, expressed in terms of virtual registers, before being translated into actual assembly code in later stages of the compilation pipeline.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs